The people, places and things that make Dublin special.

 Sculpted by Paul Daly, cast by Leo Higgins at the Cast Foundry in The Liberties, and unveiled by Phil’s mother Philomena outside Bruxelles bar on Harry Street, hundreds of people turned up to witness the statue’s unveiling in 2005.
 Commissioned by the Roisin Dubh trust, set up to commemorate Lynott’s life and work, it’s always been agreed from the outset – by his family, friends and fans – that the statue captures the essence of the rocker, who tragically died aged 36, his health ravaged by drugs and alcohol.
 Its very location is meaningful; Bruxelles was somewhere that Thin Lizzy would hold band meetings, and its basement contains a shrine to the man, utilizing key items from his personal archive.
 And while it is Dubliners’ wont to give the monuments of Dublin nicknames, often vaguely insulting (see: Mollie Malone, the tart with the cart), Phil’s has escaped derision.
 His is the rather‐salutary ‘Ace with the Bass’.

 In terms of legacies, Philo’s musical and poetic footprint (he published two book of poetry in the late Seventies) remains strong.
-A British newspaper ran a feature earlier this year with the headline ‘Phil Lynott: almost forgotten rock god’.
+A British newspaper ran a feature recently with the headline ‘Phil Lynott: almost forgotten rock god’.
 As far as Dubliners are concerned, they couldn’t be more wrong.
 His memory burns bright, the music sounds better than ever, and while the statue stands, the boy will always be back in town.

 Claire is a Dublin-based journalist who contributes to a wide range of publications including The Irish Independent and Image magazine.
 She occasionally reviews restaurants, and loves a good crime novel.